-DURING YEAR 2022:
+DURING YEAR 2023:

-- The committee prepared the KPIs assessment report to evaluate the Board of Directors as a whole, the contribution of each Board member and each of its committees, and the performance of the Executive Management. - Prepared an annual detailed report on all remunerations granted to Board of Directors members and the executive management in 2021.
-Further, the committee ensured that the report had been forwarded to general assembly for approval. - The committee announced the opening of the candidacy for the membership of Board of Directors of Soor Fuel Marketing Company for the period of (2022- 2024). - The committee reviewed the applications of the candidates for the Board of Directors for the period of (2022-2024). - The committee updated and reviewed the job descriptions of the Executive members, Non-Executive members and the Independent members.
+- The committee prepared the KPIs assessment report to evaluate the Board of Directors as a whole, the contribution of each Board member and each of its committees, and the performance of the Executive Management. - Prepared an annual detailed report on all remunerations granted to Board of Directors members and the executive management in 2022.
+Further, the committee ensured that the report had been forwarded to the general assembly for approval. - The committee updated and reviewed the job descriptions of the Executive members, Non-Executive members and the Independent members in addition to the Board Secretary.